The IBFD Frans Vanistendael Award for International Tax Law

 I. Funding, focus and requirements

-The jury will decide on the winner of the award by a two-thirds majority.
-In the case that a majority cannot be reached after two rounds of votes, the decision is taken by simple majority.
+The jury decides on the winner of the award by a two-thirds majority.
+In case that majority cannot be reached after two rounds of votes, the decision is taken by a simple majority.

-The following publications were shortlisted for the second edition of the award:
+The following publications have been shortlisted for 2021: